Jennylyn Mercado

 Jennylyn Anne Pineda Mercado-Ho (born May 15, 1987) is a Filipino actress and singer.
 She is known for playing dramatic roles in film and television.
 She rose to prominence after winning the reality talent competition StarStruck in 2003.
 Mercado garnered acclaim at a young age for her acting performances on television and film.
-She starred in multiple commercially successful films, including English Only, Please (2014), The Prenup (2015), Walang Forever (2015), and Just the 3 of Us (2016).
+She has since starred in multiple commercially successful films, including English Only, Please (2014), The Prenup (2015), Walang Forever (2015), and Just the 3 of Us (2016).
 With GMA Records and Viva Records, Mercado has released three albums, which have several popular singles such as "Sa Aking Panaginip", "Moments of Love" in collaboration with Janno Gibbs, "Basta't Nandito Ka", and "Kahit Sandali".
-In 2017, Mercado top billed the Philippine remake of My Love from the Star.
+In 2017, Mercado starred in the Philippine remake of My Love from the Star.

-Mercado's success in Philippine cinema has made her one of the top actresses in the country and established her status as the "Asia's Ultimate Star".
+Mercado's prominence in Philippine cinema earned her the nickname "Asia's Ultimate Star".

 Early life and family

 Jennylyn Anne Pineda Mercado was born on May 15, 1987, in Parañaque, Metro Manila.
-She spent her senior year of high school at the Augustinian Abbey School in Las Piñas.
-As a child, Mercado suffered physical abuse from her estranged stepfather, Noli Pineda.
+As a child, Mercado suffered physical abuse from her stepfather.
 Her biological mother, Jinkee Pineda returned from Dubai merely to bail her stepfather out.
 Henceforth, Mercado was raised by her late aunt, Lydia Mercado, whom she fondly called “Mommy Lydia” who died in 2016 and whom she considers as her adoptive mother.